-The Formula Builder lets you easily create formulas by first clicking on a category and then selecting the appropriate function.
-By clicking on a function, the Formula Builder provides a description of the selected function along with the required arguments and the types of data supported (i.e. integer, date, string, Boolean).
+The Formula Builder lets you create formulas by first clicking on a category and then selecting the appropriate function.
+When you click a function, the Formula Builder provides a description of the selected function along with the required arguments and the types of data supported (such as integer, date, string, Boolean).
 After choosing which function to use, you then need to enter the arguments into the function.
 You can either select the column in the workbook, or you can type the column reference into the Formula field at the top of the workbook beside the fx symbol.

 If you are familiar with Excel, you are probably interested in the differences between a Datameer workbook and Excel - Tips for Excel Users highlights these differences.

-- Click on an empty column to display the Formula Builder.
+- Click an empty column to display the Formula Builder.

 - Select a category from the column on the left and select a function from the list on the right.

-- Read the description for the selected function at the bottom of the Formula Builder, or you can click the Help link to see the online Help with examples.
+- Read the description for the selected function at the bottom of the Formula Builder, or you can click Help to see the online help with examples.

-- Enter the arguments as shown in the Formula Builder window.
-Just click the column that contains the desired data.
+- Enter the arguments as shown in the Formula Builder.
+To do so, click the column that contains the desired data.
 The types of arguments required are displayed next to the arguments' names.
-You can also enter a null argument by typing in "null", all lower case.
+You can also enter a null argument by typing in null, all lower case.

 - Click OK to finish entering the formula.
-The results are now shown in the column chosen in step one.
+The results are shown in the column selected in step one.

 The Formula Builder can store up to 5000 characters.
 If you build a larger query outside of Datameer then paste the query in, the builder accept it.
 However, if you edit the query, the builder only displays the first 5000 characters.

-- Click on a column in your workbook which already contains a formula.
+- Click a column in your workbook that already contains a formula.